Monday, February 12, 2018

 In all, about 12 emergency personnel including paramedics and advanced paramedics, living in areas such as Drimoleague, Clonakilty, Timoleague, Belgooly, Ardfield, Reenascreena, Bandon, Coppeen, Skibbereen and Bantry, are now volunteering with the renowned community emergency response service which is headed up by medical director Dr Jason van der Velde.

-Each WCRR volunteer member has signed up to respond, when available, to accidents within 10 kilometers of their own home.
+Each WCRR volunteer member has signed up to respond, when available, to accidents within 10 kilometres of their own home.

 The charity hopes that communities across West Cork — particularly in each of the areas where the paramedics are based — will swing into action to raise funds to pay for the kits.